-Letters will be reviewed by the RDAR Center Internal Mentoring and Advisory Committee, a body of scholars with representation across clinical, translational, bench, and social sciences.
-Letters will be evaluated for their significance and scientific merit.
-Highest priority will be given to projects aligning with identified preference areas, those demonstrating scientific rigor, and those most likely to lead to successful extramural funding.
+Letters will be reviewed by the RDAR Center Internal Mentoring and Advisory Committee, a body of scholars with representation across clinical, translational, bench, and social sciences as well as dissemination and creative representation.
+Letters will be evaluated for their significance and alignment with identified preference areas.
+Priority will be given to those demonstrating rigor in approach along with likelihood to lead to successful extramural funding and/or have broader impacts.
 Those invited to submit full applications will be notified by September 15, 2020.
 Full applications will be due November 1, 2020.
 The RFA and requirements for invitees are detailed below.
-Please email your LOI and NIH biosketch as a combined PDF document to Devan Crawford at firstname.lastname@example.org or 402-472-2243.
+Please email your LOI and NIH biosketch as a combined PDF document to Devan Crawford at email@example.com.

 Full Application Submission Process

 Only investigators who have submitted the required letter of intent and have been invited to submit a full proposal are eligible.
 Second year funding is contingent upon favorable review by the RDAR Center Leadership Team concerning project progress; scientific integrity; rigor of project; potential for Center synergy; and potential for successful external funding.
 Full applications should use standard NIH formatting requirements (½ inch margins, Arial size 11-point font).
 The full application should be submitted as a PDF file and sent by email to firstname.lastname@example.org.
 Applications must be received by 5pm CST on November 1, 2020.
 Late applications will not be accepted.